 ● trip’s time, place (destination) and purpose

-Regarding business mileage logging, there are the typical areas that deems as important and good mileage record keeping should be the priority.
+Regarding business mileage logging, there are the typical areas that are deemed as important and good mileage record keeping should be the priority.

 Always keep in mind that the recordings of the various activities should be done on time.
 So, it is better to create the records near the time of the trip.
 Updation of these records should be done on the weekly basis.

-Business owners and self- employed should adhere to the IRS Mileage allowance definition of adequate records.
-It is related to the coverage of all the expenses that are related to the transportation.
+Business owners and the self-employed should adhere to the IRS mileage allowance definition of adequate records.
+It is related to the coverage of all the expenses that are related to transportation.

 Formats The IRS Accepts

-The variety of formats such as paper, diary, account book, digital spreadsheets, CSV files, PDF files, Microsoft’s Excel etc. are used for recording IRS Mileage log.
+A variety of formats such as paper, diary, account book, digital spreadsheets, CSV files, PDF files, Microsoft’s Excel, etc. are used for recording an IRS mileage log.
 But it is more important to keep accurate records.

 Is Taking an Odometer Reading Every Trip an IRS Requirement?